ovanesb/it-help/Linux/Distribution_Information/Check_OS_And_Version.md

 $ lsb_release -si
 ```

--v, --version
+**Some More Switches**
-Display the version of the LSB specification against which the distribution is compliant.
+> Display the version of the LSB specification against which the distribution is compliant.

--i, --id
+> -v, --version

-Display the string id of the distributor.
+> Display the string id of the distributor.

--d, --description
+> -i, --id

-Display the single line text description of the distribution.
+> Display the single line text description of the distribution.

--r, --release
+> -d, --description

-Display the release number of the distribution.
+> Display the release number of the distribution.

--c, --codename
+> -r, --release

-Display the codename according to the distribution release.
+> Display the codename according to the distribution release.

--a, --all
+> -c, --codename

-Display all of the above information.
+> Display all of the above information.
+> -a, --all

--s, --short
+> -s, --short